The ROLA Report

 On January 9, 2026, one day after the formal enforcement guidance, the CSC issued a separate rules reminder specifically targeting NIL activity connected to the transfer portal.
 The context was a Yahoo Sports report documenting college football athletes being offered third-party NIL deals that promised compensation not yet in existence, structured to induce transfers or retain players before those deals had been submitted to or cleared through NIL Go.

 The CSC's warning was direct: athletes who accept such deals face significant eligibility risk if the promised compensation is later rejected.
 The commission confirmed that institutions and associated entities facilitating such arrangements face compliance exposure independent of athlete consequences.
-In a sign that enforcement is intensifying, the CSC cautioned that certain institutions would soon receive notice of potential concerns.

-Sources: NIL Revolution, January 2026; Butler Snow, February 2026; Crowell and Moring, March 2026.
+Sources: NIL Revolution, January 2026; Butler Snow, February 2026; Buchanan Ingersoll, February 2026.

 The $166 Million Problem